Jylen02/CY-Path/readme.txt

 		-> To place a wall :
 			-> Enter the coordinates of the middle of the wall, corresponding to a "+" square -> Enter the orientation of the wall
+	- The updated board is displayed
+	- A confirmation is need to make the action
+	- The player can also cancel its action and make another action
 	- It's now the next player's turn
 	- The game ends when one of the players has reached the opposite side of their starting point